Northern Ireland: Education

 Unlike most areas of the United Kingdom, in the last year of primary school, many children sit entrance examinations for grammar schools.
 Integrated schools, which attempt to ensure a balance in enrolment between pupils of Protestant, Roman Catholic, and other faiths (or none), are becoming increasingly popular, although Northern Ireland still has a primarily de facto religiously segregated education system.
 In the primary school sector, 40 schools (8.9% of the total number) are integrated schools and 32 (7.2% of the total number) are Gaelscoileanna (Irish language-medium schools).

 As with the island of Ireland as a whole, Northern Ireland has one of the youngest populations in Europe and, among the four UK nations, it has the highest proportion of children aged under 16 years (21% in mid-2019).
 Statistics on education in Northern Ireland are published by the Department of Education and the Department for the Economy.

 The main universities in Northern Ireland are Queen's University Belfast and Ulster University, and the distance learning Open University which has a regional office in Belfast.

-Health care
+Health

 Since 1948 Northern Ireland has a health care system similar to England, Scotland and Wales, though it provides not only health care, but also social care.
 Health care performance has been decreasing since the mid-2010s and reached crisis levels since 2022.